lupyuen/lupyuen.github.io/src/lvgl.md

 _What about the downsides of Zig?_

-Zig (version 0.10.0) has a serious limitation: It can't work with __C Structs containing Bit Fields__...
+Zig (version 0.10.0) has a serious limitation: It won't work with __C Structs containing Bit Fields__...

 -   [__"Zig vs Bit Fields"__](https://lupyuen.github.io/articles/lvgl#zig-vs-bit-fields)